ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## uniq {#agg_function-uniq}

-Calculates the approximate number of different argument values.
+Calculates the approximate number of different values of the argument.

 ```
 uniq(x[, ...])